vbellemin/Bellemin-Laponnaz_2026_JAMES/README.md

 ## License

-(Add license information here, e.g. MIT / GPL / Apache 2.0.)
+CC0 1.0 Universal

 ---

 ## Contact

-For questions regarding the code or the experiments, please open an issue on this repository.
+For questions regarding the code or the experiments, please open an issue on this repository or contact the corresponding author **Emmanuel Cosme**.